 This portfolio changes with the seasons.
-Stop back to view summer, autumn, holiday and winter.
+Stop back to view autumn, holiday, winter and spring.

 PROJECT- THE SECRET LIFE OF POOR JOANNA TODD

 The character of Joanna Todd was created by Sarah Orne Jewett in her landmark book about Maine coastal life, “The Country of Pointed Firs.”
 I imagined what this odd character’s life was like in her self-exile on a small island.